ahmedessawy10/vodoTask/README.md

 # User Authentication System & CRUD leave request

 ## Overview
-This project is a **User Authentication System** built with Laravel, including **API endpoints** for user registration, login, logout, profile management, and a **CRUD note application**.
+This project is a **User Authentication System** built with Laravel, including **API endpoints** for user registration, login, logout, profile management, and a **CRUD Leave request**.
 The system is designed with security, usability, and RESTful API principles in mind.

 ## Features
 ### 1. **User Authentication**